mdoudy90/Retail-Web-Portal/README.md

 # Blázar - Retail Web Portal

 This client-facing web portal was built out by a team of 3 devs over a span of 2 weeks following a 26 page business requirements document.
-The primary focus was on the frontend using React (Hooks), Redux for global state management, Express to render data from a headless API, and Sass to create a consistent and maintainable theme across the application
+The primary focus was on the frontend using React (Hooks), Redux for global state management, Express to render data from a headless API, and Sass to create a consistent and maintainable theme across the application.

 ![](readme-assets/retailWebPortal1.gif)